linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 # Modeling Stock Prices as a Random Walk

 The idea that stock prices move up or down randomly makes sense; however, the description of a random walk in the previous section is not a satisfactory description of stock price movements.
 Suppose we take the random walk model in Figure 5 literally.
-Assume the beginning stock price is  $100, and the stock price will move up or down$ 1 each time we flip the coin.
+Assume the beginning stock price is  \$100, and the stock price will move up or down\$ 1 each time we flip the coin.
 There are at least three problems with this model:

 1. If by chance we get enough cumulative down movements, the stock price will become negative.
 Because stockholders have limited liability (they can walk away from a bankrupt firm), a stock price will never be negative.
- 2. The magnitude of the move ($1) should depend upon how quickly the coin flips occur and the level of the stock price.
-If we flip coins once a second, $1 moves are excessive; in real life, a $100 stock will not typically have 60 $1 up or down movements in 1 minute.
-Also, if a $1 move is appropriate for a $100 stock, it likely isn't appropriate for a 5 stock.
+ 2. The magnitude of the move (\$1) should depend upon how quickly the coin flips occur and the level of the stock price.
+If we flip coins once a second, \$1 moves are excessive; in real life, a \$100 stock will not typically have 60 \$1 up or down movements in 1 minute.
+Also, if a \$1 move is appropriate for a \$100 stock, it likely isn't appropriate for a 5 stock.
 3. The stock on average should have a positive return.
 The random walk model taken literally does not permit this.

 # FIGURE 5